IQ Glass UK - Specialist Glaziers

 With large structural glazing, you may require solar shading and/or privacy options, depending on the location of the barn.
 The traditional option of blind installation defeats the purpose of the minimal and contemporary look of structural glazing if this is what you are aiming for.

 Grants Blinds provide a unique patented product called Blind Space which is extremely popular amongst architects, as it allows the blinds to be concealed within the wall or ceiling creating a completely flush aesthetic.
 Grants Blinds also offer a range of traditional options that you may prefer depending on the overall design of your barn conversion.

 How to retain the character of the barn?

-The main attraction to your new home will be the features kept from the original barn itself.
-Features such as timber cladding, old beams, and historical stonework will play a big part in keeping your property design unique and in touch with its historical roots.
-Deciding which features to keep at the beginning of your project is important as you will need to work around these features when designing the rest of the interior.
+The main attraction in your new home will be the exposed original features, such as timber cladding, old beams, and historical stonework, all of which play a big part in keeping your property design unique and in touch with its historical roots.
+Deciding which features to keep at the beginning of your project is important, as you will need to work around these features when designing the rest of the interior.

 Interior Design Recommendations

-We are always interested in following your barn conversion journeys so tag us on Twitter to keep us updated.
+We are always interested in following your barn conversion journeys, so please tag us on our social handles and keep us updated.

-To book an appointment with one of our technical specialists please contact us.
+To book an appointment with one of our technical specialists please contact us today!